Creating opportunities for knowledge development and exchange within the conservation community.

 Studying conservation ecology in the UK and EU

 Interested in pursuing a Masters programme in Conservation?
 Have a look at some of the courses available in the UK and EU.
 Please be aware that the lists provided are non-exhaustive; if you do spot a missing programme in one of these lists, do send an email to the Conservation SIG Chair so that we can add it on.

 • Deputy Chair and Communication Officer: Amy Fensome

 • Policy Reps: Kate Findlay and Martina di Fonzo

-• Student Reps: Katie Bickerton, Holly English, Sally Hawkins and Kasia Mikoljczak
+• Student Reps: Katie Bickerton, Holly English, Sally Hawkins, and Katie Threadgill

-• Early Career Researcher Reps: Katherine Baldock and Andrew Suggitt
+• Early Career Researcher Reps: Katherine Baldock, Andrew Suggitt, and Kasia Mikoljczak

 Like what we stand for?